safiqul/2410/README.md

-### how to run (to run it on a remote computer, replace 127.0.0.1 with the server's IP address
+### instructions (to run it on a remote computer, replace 127.0.0.1 with the server's IP address

 1. run the `server` first with